nixworks/public/news/2012/03/31/index.md

 ##### Spire
 ### [The spire of the Shard London Bridge is put in place making the completion of the United Kingdom's and European Union's tallest building a step closer. ](/news/2012/03/31/the-spire-of-the-shard-london-bridge-is-put-in-place-making-the-completion-of-the-united-kingdom-s-and-european-union-s-tallest-building-a-s.md)
-_Context: Shard London Bridge, European Union, spire, United Kingdom_
+_Context: United Kingdom, spire, Shard London Bridge, European Union_

 ##### United States
 ### [The United States' two acting unions, the Screen Actors Guild and American Federation of Television and Radio Artists, agree to merge forming the SAG-AFTRA. ](/news/2012/03/31/the-united-states-two-acting-unions-the-screen-actors-guild-and-american-federation-of-television-and-radio-artists-agree-to-merge-formin.md)